 Recommended WF

-Discuss the option(s) with Option 2b as the starting point.
+For RF calibration margin, Discuss the option(s) with Option 2b as the starting point.

+Discuss whether and how to define time margins due to frequency drift to Rx-Tx time difference accuracy requirement if the UE reports the transmission timestamp of a SL PRS.

 Issue 1-2-3: Value of Nsample for 48 PRB SL-PRS BW